jguida941/contact-suite-spring-react/PROJECT_SUMMARY.md

 > "It manages contacts, tasks, and appointments.
 Full CRUD operations through a React UI backed by a Spring Boot API with PostgreSQL persistence."

 **"What are you most proud of?"**
-> "The 99% mutation coverage.
+> "The 95% mutation coverage.
 It's easy to get line coverage high, but mutation testing proves the tests actually catch bugs.
-PITest killed 308 out of 311 mutants."
+PITest killed 594 out of 626 mutants."

 **"What would you change?"**
-> "I'd add authentication earlier.
-Right now the API is wide open.
-Also, I'd migrate from java.util.Date to java.time - the old Date API is awkward."
+> "I'd migrate from java.util.Date to java.time - the old Date API is awkward.
+Also, I'd implement token refresh earlier to reduce the complexity of session management."

 **"How do you test it?"**
 > "Unit tests for domain logic, service tests with H2, integration tests with Testcontainers running real PostgreSQL, and API fuzzing with Schemathesis that ran 30,000+ requests looking for edge cases."